-(1) KICK OPEN THE DOOR: Draw the top card from the Door deck and turn it face-up.
+1. KICK OPEN THE DOOR: Draw the top card from the Door deck and turn it face-up.
 If it is a monster, you must fight it (see Combat, p.
 3).
-If it is a Trap, it applies to you immediately and is discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect (see Traps, p.
+If it is a Curse, it applies to you immediately and is discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect (see Curses, p.
 5).
-If you draw any other card (Class, monster enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it
+If you draw any other card (Class, Ally, monster enhancer, etc.), you may either put it in your hand or play it immediately if you want to and it is legal to do so.

-(2) LOOK FOR TROUBLE OR LOOT THE ROOM: If you fought a monster in phase 1, skip this phase and go to phase 3.
+2. LOOK FOR TROUBLE OR LOOT THE ROOM: If you fought a monster in phase 1, skip this phase and go to phase 3.
 If you did NOT draw a monster when you Kicked Open the Door, you have two choices: either Look for Trouble or Loot the Room.